 We can place a back and lay bet to ensure we cover all outcomes of an event.

 For each horse race, there will be bookmaker back odds, like so:

-And there will be lay odds at the betting exchanges.
-Like so (odds in red):
+And there will be lay odds at the betting exchanges:

 Like with any other matched bet, our goal is to find bets where the back odds and lay odds are quite closely matched.
 This allows us to minimise our trigger bet losses, and maximise our free bet returns.

-The best way to do this is using an Oddsmatcher - I highly recommend Profit Accumulator's.
-Grab a 7 day trial for Profit Accumulator here.
+The best way to do this is using an Oddsmatcher - I highly recommend the one from Outplayed.
+Grab a 14 day Outplayed trial here.

 Alternatively, we can compare the odds at the bookies and the exchanges manually to find our horse racing bets.

 Once you choose the bet you want to place, open up the Matched Betting Calculator.
 Fill in the bet details, like stake, back and lay odds and lay commission.

 It will then tell you how much to lay, and the profit or loss from your Matched Bet.

 Place the back bet at the bookmaker, and the lay bet at the exchange, and that's it.
 A matched bet on a horse race done!